MediaComem/comem-archidep/EXERCISES.md

     ![AWS Launch](images/aws-step-7-launch.png)

-    Select the public key you imported or create a new one.
+    Select the public key you imported.
-    If you create a new one, you will have to download it and use it to connect to the server.

     ![AWS Key Pair](images/aws-step-7-key.png)
 * Go to **Elastic IPs** in the menu, and allocate a new IP address.